esl/MongooseIM/doc/developers-guide/mod_muc_light_developers_guide.md

 ### Medium

   * Add optional per-room processes to avoid the need of DB transactions and ensure message ordering (maybe "hard"?).
-  * Riak (deprecated) backend
   * Redis backend

-!!! warning
-    Riak is deprecated and its support will be withdrawn in future versions of MongooseIM.

 ### Hard